Pi-Squared-Inc/vsl-bc-app-examples/examples/blockchain-mirroring/README.md

 - Reth node: The Reth node must support the `debug_executionWitnessByBlockHash` API.
 Please check [instructions for starting a Reth node with this API](../../generation/block-processing/evm/rs/README.md) for how to start a Reth node with this API.
 - [Docker](https://docs.docker.com/engine/install/)
 - [Foundry](https://getfoundry.sh/)
-- VSL: run a local VSL node or connect to a remote one.
-You can find more details about running VSL in the [`VSL-CLI`](https://github.com/Pi-Squared-Inc/vsl-cli) and [`VSL-SDK`](https://github.com/Pi-Squared-Inc/vsl-sdk) repos.
-For usign the devnet endpoints, just use values suggested in `sample.env` files.

 ## Quick Start